[[caption-width-right:350:"Please don't leave me! I love you."]]

 * After that, the InMemoriam to [[CriticalExistenceFailure Howard Ashman]], the lyricist for the film who worked with AlanMenken for several other films of the Disney Renaissance, and who died before it was released.
 "To our friend Howard, who gave a mermaid her voice and a beast his soul, we will be forever grateful."

 * A very small and brief one occurs with '''Lefou''' of all characters.
 After Gaston throws him in the snow and tells him "Don't move from that spot until Belle and her father get home!", you can feel the pain in the little guy's voice as he says "But...but..." and watches his buddy leave.
 It's only lasts a second, but Lefou looked like a [[TheWoobie kicked]] [[JerkassWoobie puppy]] for that brief amount of time.

-* The beast song's in the musical are Tearjerkers, especially "If I can't love her".
-It's not bad enough that in the movie, you feel his heartbreak and despair, he ''sings'' about them.
-It really makes the beast sympathetic.
+* The Beast's songs in the musical are Tearjerkers, especially "If I Can't Love Her."
+It's not bad enough that in the movie, you feel his heartbreak and despair--in the musical, he ''sings'' about them.
+It really makes the Beast sympathetic.

 !!Tear Jerkers for the [[Series/BeautyAndTheBeast CBS Television Series]]: